 So, this post is about the day after you decide to work from home.
 Whether you made the decision in haste or after a decision-making process, there still has to be a plan of action.
 To avoid a “now what” moment for you, I thought I share what I learned from my experience.If your ship doesn't come in, swim out to it.
 Jonathan Winters #quoteClick To Tweet

 Things To Do When You Decide To Work From Home

 Decide what you want to do.
 Do you want a work-from-home career or do you want to start your own home-based or online business?
 Why does it matter?
-Because different types of research is involved and what you want to do before moving forward will avoid any regrets you might have at the signs of the first road block.
+Because different types of research is involved.
+And besides, you should take a moment to think about it before moving forward will avoid any regrets you might have at the signs of the first road block.

 So if you decide on a work-from-home career first of all, you need to develop a job search routine.
 If it’s a home-based business that’s your goal, start thinking what you’re passionate about and let those ideas start coming to you.

 Update your resume.
 If you’re going for a work-from-home career or freelance working on different projects it would be a good idea to update your resume.